reuters-graphics/bluprint/README.md

 Creating a bluprint from existing code is as easy as adding a `.bluprintrc` JSON file to the root of your project and pushing to GitHub.

-The simplest way to create your `.bluprintrc` is to run the `new` command in the root of the directory you'd like to templatize:
+Use the `new` command to create your `.bluprintrc` in the root of the project you'd like to templatize:

 ```
 $ bluprint new